The Development and Planning Authority (DPA) is undertaking a focused review of certain policies within the Island Development Plan (IDP).

 - A map of the proposed additions, amendments and deletions can be viewed here [webmap]

 - We have prepared a Frequently Asked Questions sheet, which can be downloaded from here [150kb]

-- We would welcome any comments you wish to make on our proposals.
+- A period of consultation was undertaken with stakeholders between 17th February, 2023 and 3rd April, 2023.
+All responses have now been collated and are under consideration.
+If any stakeholder was unable to respond within the designated timeframe, comments on our proposals may still be submitted and every effort will be made to take these into consideration if possible.
 Comments must be made in writing stating the name and address of the commentor.
 Anonymous comments cannot be considered.
 Email us at firstname.lastname@example.org with 'ABI Review' in the subject line.
 Alternative, written comments can be posted to the Planning Service at Sir Charles Frossard House, La Charroterie, St Peter Port, Guernsey, GY1 1FH